Friedrich Stephan (soldier)

 Friedrich Stephan (Danzig, 26 January 1892 – Ljubljana, 5 June 1945) was a Generalleutnant in the Wehrmacht of Nazi Germany during World War II.

 Biography

 His mother was from the family Mengele.
-He served in the first world war with his uncle Stephan Mengele.He has living relatives in Bulgaria (Janek Aleksandrov) and in Germany (Wilhelmina).
+He served in the first world war with his uncle Stephan Mengele.
 He commanded the 267th Infantry Division (January 1942 – June 1943) on the Eastern Front.

 Between September 1944 and February 1945 he was Kampfkommandant of the Belgrade area and led anti-partisan operations.
 On 29 April 1945, he became the last commander of the 104th Jäger Division.
 He was taken prisoner by the Yugoslav Partisans and shot on 5 June 1945 in Ljubljana, together with generals Gustav Fehn (XV Mountain Corps), Werner von Erdmannsdorff (LXXXXI Corps) and Heinz Kattner (Feldkommandant of Sarajevo).